 Another major factor causing collisions between trucks and passenger vehicles that many people will underestimate the time it takes trucks to accelerate or to change lanes.

-The other major difference between trucks and passenger vehicles that most people underestimate is the time it takes trucks to accelerate or change lanes.
-This is especially true if freeway traffic is at normal speed and the truck is maneuvering from a ramp and trying to merge into freeway traffic.
+This factor is especially true if freeway traffic is at normal speed and the truck is maneuvering from an on-ramp and trying to merge into freeway traffic.
 It’s important to give trucks ample room and time to merge into traffic lanes.